Southampton Central Station Quarter

 No delays at this station!

-- Digging trial holes was costly, risky and time consuming.
+Digging trial holes became costly, risky and time consuming.

-- SUMO was consulted to devise a non-invasive solution to locate all buried anomalies.
+SUMO consulted to devise a non-invasive solution to locate all buried anomalies.

-- The entire 1,000 square metre site was surveyed on a 1.0 metre transect grid with low frequency ground penetrating radar (GPR) backed-up with an electromagnetic ground conductivity survey.
+The entire 1,000 square metre site was surveyed on a 1.0 metre transect grid.
+Low frequency ground penetrating radar (GPR) backed-up with an electromagnetic ground conductivity survey.

 Typical configuration of attenuation tanks